 The Catholic Diocese offers a helping hand through Careline

 The Catholic Diocese of the Bathurst acknowledges that, as a community, we are facing an unprecedented challenge in the wake of COVID-19.
-Bishop of Bathurst, Michael McKenna asks us to care for our neighbors in this challenging time, as we have that responsibility now more than ever.
+Bishop Michael McKenna asks us to care for our neighbours in this challenging time, as we have that responsibility now more than ever.

 “Our unselfish care for one another in these days, especially for those who are suffering most, will be a sign of a truly Eucharistic life,” said Bishop McKenna.

 The Diocese of Bathurst understands that vulnerable people, especially the elderly members of our community, need our attention and care at this time.
-In response to this need, a new program called Careline, will commence operation in the Cathedral Parish, Bathurst and St James’ Parish, Blayney over the next few days, with the intention to roll out the program in parishes across the Diocese in the coming weeks.
+In response to this need, the CARELINE program has been established.

 “This is a practical program that aims to connect people who may need a hand with a support network made up of people who can help.
 It may be as simple as picking up some groceries or a prescription for someone who is housebound; or it may be that the person needs assistance to connect with other agencies such as St Vincent de Paul,” said Bishop McKenna.